top of page

 Skill Development

-• One‑to‑one tuition in drawing, composition, lettering, colour theory, media handling
+• One-to-one tuition in drawing, composition, lettering, colour theory, and media handling

 • Workshops with practising artists or specialist tutors